jobinjohnym84/Ether_EXP/README.md

 1. Deploy the Smart contract via Remix (make sure Metamask is installed)
 2. Fetch the contract Address
-3. Update the html file with the contract address
+3. Update the html file with the contract address and ABI
-4. Host the html file in IIS (make sure Metamask is installed)
+4. Host the html file in IIS (make sure Metamask is installed) -- > This is required or else the web js will not find the MetaMask

 # Important terms for future references